brobbio/brobbio/README.md

 - ⚡ Fun fact: ...
 -->

 I am a recently graduated PhD in pure mathematics.
 After taking various courses on data science and programming at my alma mater, I have made the decision to redirect my career towards software development.
-I am currently on a 12-week programming retreat at the [Recurse Center](www.recurse.com), and I will soon start to look for jobs.
+I am currently on a 12-week programming retreat at the [Recurse Center](www.recurse.com), and I am actively looking for jobs.

 - 🌱 I’m currently learning:

      - Quantum computing.
      - Algorithms on graphs.

-- 💬 Ask me about ...
+- 💬 Ask me about:

+     - Concurrence problems, interpreters, and baking pizza :pizza: .

 - 🔭 I’m currently working on: